hydrationdynamics/flardl/README.md

-After waiting an exponentially-distributed stochastic period given by the applicable value for $k_j$, testing is done against four limits calculated by the methods in [theory]:
+After waiting an exponentially-distributed stochastic period given by the applicable value for $k_j$, testing is done against four limits calculated by the methods in the [theory]
+section:

 - $D_{{\rm max}_j}$ the maximum per-server queue depth
   which is an input parameter, revised downward if any